alexanderw885/Uni-things/01-School/CSC 370 - Databases/Security.md

-# User Authorization
+# User Authorisation
- Goal: determine effects of queries that modify authorization controls
+ Goal: determine effects of queries that modify authorisation controls

 what if you want to share database with someone, but don't trust them to damage the database?
 Use privileges to allow them access to certain commands
 ### Some Privileges